Web apps for turfgrass data and calculations

-Returns the reference and crop evapotranspiration for a day given inputs of latitude, maximum and minimum air temperatures, and crop coefficient.
+This app returns the reference and crop evapotranspiration for any day given inputs of latitude, maximum and minimum air temperatures, and crop coefficient.
 Based on the Hargreaves equation.

 Calculates the fertilizer K requirement given inputs of grass species, soil test K, and annual N rate.
 A diagonal line on the chart displays how the fertilizer K will change based on the amount of K in the soil.